rodneyosodo/bookish-rotary-phone-blog/Tech-expo.md

 2. **Why that name?**

-Qualis is a latin word which means *bora* in swahili.
+Qualis is a Latin word which means *bora* in Swahili.
 We try and help improve the living standards of people in every project we undertake.

 3. **What is the project about?
 Kindly describe it.**